sql-machine-learning/elasticdl/elasticdl/doc/async_sgd_design.md

         apply_gradient(local_model, gradients)
 ```
 Althrough the original SSP method uses this strategy in synchronized SGD, we can also adopt SSP strategy in asynchronized SGD to reduce `get_model_from_ps` calls.
+Note that in ElasticDL, local models only have non-embedding variables.
+So in `apply_gradient(local_model, gradients)`, ElasticDL workers only update non-embedding variables.

 ## Support Asynchronous SGD in ElasticDL